 Section 10.
 Next steps to address the anticipated impact.
 Select one of the following options and explain why this has been chosen.
-(Remember: we have options and explain why this has been chosen.) anticipatory duty to make reasonable adjustments so that disabled people can chosen ess services and work for us) 1.
+(Remember: we have an anticipatory duty to make reasonable adjustments so that disabled people can access services and work for us) 1.
 No adverse impact - no major change needed to the proposal.
-There is no potential for discrimination or adverse impact identified. x 2.
-Adverse impact - adjust the proposal - The EIA identifies potential problems or missed opportunities.
+There is no potential for discrimination or adverse impact identified.
+2. Adverse impact - adjust the proposal - The EIA identifies potential problems or missed opportunities.
 We will change our proposal to reduce or remove these adverse impacts, or we will achieve our aim in another way which will not make things worse for people.
 3. Adverse impact - continue the proposal - The EIA identifies potential problems or missed opportunities.
 We cannot change our proposal to reduce or remove these adverse impacts, nor can we achieve our aim in another way which will not make things worse for people.
 (There must be compelling reasons for continuing with proposals which will have the most adverse impacts.
 Get advice from Legal Services) 4.
-Actual or potential unlawful discrimination - stop and remove the proposal - The EIA identifies actual or potential unlawful discrimination.
+Actual or potential unlawful discrimination - stop and remove the proposal The EIA identifies actual or potential unlawful discrimination.
 It must be stopped.
-Ex planation of why option has been chosen.
-(Include any advice given by Legal Se ervices.)
+Ex Explanation of why option has been chosen.
+(Include any advice given by Legal Services